LocDaiLeFromTwoMany/TwMn-DataverseTypeScript-Temp/README.md

 You will then see the JavaScript file for "demoForm.ts" under webresources-->js.

+Now you can upload this JavaScript file to your Power App solution manually as usually, but will it not be cooler to deploy it automatically using a tool?

-# Deploy JavaScript as Webresource
+# Deploy JavaScript as Webresource using a tool step-by-step

 spkl.json config